 Maximum Ride series by James Patterson

-Grasshopper and Sensei loved this extremely fast paced action adventure series based on high tech hybrid kids who can fly.
+Grasshopper and Sensei loved this extremely fast-paced action-adventure series based on high tech hybrid kids who can fly.
 It has crazy plot changes like the movie Total Recall where everything you think is real is a dream or a fake memory.

 Savvy by Ingrid Law

 This is a country bumpkin version of Percy Jackson in which the Beaumont kids get a special power called a savvy once they turn thirteen.
-Once caveat: all the kids agree that they love Savvy but are disappointed by the sequel Scumble.
+One caveat: all the kids agree that they love Savvy but are disappointed by the sequel Scumble.

 Chase Tinker & The House of Magic – The Chase Tinker Series Book 1 by Malia Ann Haberman